 Without actually attacking the condition, as Nopal has shown to do.

 Protects the Liver

 It helps neutralize free radicals before they can overtax the liver.

 It also helps absorb toxins, decreasing the liver’s load.

-By supporting the liver, it frees that organ to balance bodily functions, including the immune system.
+By supporting the liver, it frees that organ to balance bodily functions.

-Tests have shown that Nopal stimulates the healing of stomach ulcers and reduces stomach inflammation.
+Tests have shown that Nopal stimulates the healing of stomach ulcers.